charmbracelet/huh/README.md

 - [`Confirm`](#confirm): confirm an action (yes or no)

 > [!TIP]
-> Each field can also be run individually for quick input gathering.
+> Just want to prompt the user with a single field?
+Each field has a `Run`
-> Simply use the `Run` method.
+> method that can be used as a shorthand for gathering quick and easy input.

 ```go
 var name string